Dungeon Keeper 2: Development

 Bullfrog Productions developed Dungeon Keeper 2 with a team of around fifty people.
 The team included people involved in the original Dungeon Keeper, including Richard Ridings and programmer Alex Peters.
 Electronic Arts wanted to capitalize on the original game's success.
 Producer Nick Goldsworthy believed the key to success was carrying over aspects of the original game and adding new things.
 A project manager from Mitsubishi assisted the team in management of attaining milestones, and according to Goldsworthy, this taught the team a lot about the practices employed by major companies regarding game development.

 It was known the game needed to use 3D graphics with hardware acceleration to keep up with trends.
 The goal was to have a 3D renderer good enough for deathmatch.
 The team was also aiming to have a software renderer for lower-end computers.
 The team used DirectX to improve the lighting effects.

 The audio was implemented by five team members.
 The music was composed by Mark Knight, and Nick Laviers was head of audio.
 The methods used was similar to those used by the BBC for their radio effects.

 David Armor and Shintaro Kanaoya headed the level design, working with the flow of the tweaked user interface created to reduce ambiguity when looking after the dungeon.
 In fact, the interface was redesigned more than ten times due to feedback from various groups because the team wanted the public to understand it.
 Testers played levels without any invading forces, which led to the development of My Pet Dungeon.
 An important feature to improve was the multiplayer, and great deal of effort was put into it.

 Dungeon Keeper 2 was released for Microsoft Windows by Electronic Arts in 1999 on 25 June in the United Kingdom, 28 June in North America, and 8 July in Australia.
 Goldsworthy believed Peter Molyneux, producer of the original game, would be pleased with the sequel.
 Indeed, Molyneux stated that he "liked what they did with it", but also said that it was not precisely what he would have done and that his focus would have been "expanding that sense of creating the greatest dungeon".
 A PlayStation version was in development, but cancelled.
 The first patch, which added levels, fixed bugs, and tweaked gameplay, was released in August.

-Dungeon Keeper 2 is available on GOG.com and Origin.
+Dungeon Keeper 2 is available on GOG.com and Origin, and Steam.